apache/geode/geode-book/README.md

 ## Automatic build

-Documentation can be build and previewed using the utility scripts at [dev_tools/docker/docs](https://github.com/apache/geode/tree/develop/dev-tools/docker/docs).
+Documentation can be built and previewed using the utility scripts at [dev_tools/docker/docs](https://github.com/apache/geode/tree/develop/dev-tools/docker/docs).
 These scripts use Docker, removing the requirement of installing Ruby and Bookbinder.
 They are based on the instructions described in the [Manual build](#manual-build) chapter.

 ## Manual build